Policies & Guidelines

-- Due to the time of year that the Block Party is held, we encourage each booth to furnish a canopy to provide shade (10’ x 10’ canopies are the largest that can be accommodated; smaller are preferred).
+- Due to the time of year that the Block Party is held, we encourage each booth to furnish a canopy to provide shade (canopies larger than 10’ x 10’ cannot be accommodated; they must not spill over from the lawn on to the walkways).

 - Please see Wildcat Block Party Best Practices for additional information.

 - The Wildcat Block Party, as a University entity, supports a free exchange of ideas.
 Still, as an event created for students, political booths are limited to those related to student political organizations (i.e., college democrats, college republicans, etc.).
 When those booths support candidates, we ask that the candidates be limited to national elections (i.e., Presidential, Senate, Congress).
 We also encourage voter registration, voting site information, voting dates, informed voter information, etc.

 - Due to the mission of the Wildcat Block Party, retail selling is prohibited.